- Reciprocal Learning Program Presentation - 2023/24

 - Program In Depth

-- Sister School Networks
+- Sister School Network

 - Program Support

-The goals of RLP are to provide an exceptional experience with international engagement, to broaden teacher candidates’ horizons for a society of increasing diversity, to foster international collaboration among faculty members who are interested in cross-cultural studies, multicultural education, and to enhance the international reputation of the University of Windsor.
+The program is a foundational component of Drs.
+Xu & Connelly’s (2013-2020) SSHRC Partnership Grant Project entitled “Reciprocal Learning in Teacher Education and School Education between Canada and China”.
+The goals of RLP are to provide an exceptional experience with international engagement, to broaden teacher candidates’ horizons for a society of increasing diversity, and to foster international collaboration among faculty members who are interested in cross-cultural studies and multicultural education (Xu, 2011).

-Photo, Left: Dr. Xu with teacher candidates from Southwest University, China at the Faculty of Education, UW 2015 Fall
+Photo: Dr. Xu with teacher candidates from the University of Windsor and Southwest University, China with Kaleb’s family, 2018 Fall

 Dr. Shijing Xu, Canada Research Chair in International and Intercultural Reciprocal Learning in Education is an outstanding member of the Faculty of Education at the University of Windsor.
 Dr. Xu explores research that looks at educational similarities and differences between two cultures and aims to explore how teachers can reciprocally learn from each other.
 Her research program focuses on identifying educational needs and issues shared by stakeholders in both Canada and China and builds a connection to bring people together from both educational research and practice to learn from one another in a diverse and interdependent world.

-Photo, Right: Meeting with OISE/University of Toronto Dr. Connelly and the TDSB for the sister school network with Shanghai
+Photo: Meeting with OISE/University of Toronto Dr. Connelly and the TDSB for the sister school network with Shanghai

 Monthly Skype meetings between sister school pairs along with other social media, such as Twitter, WeChat Groups, and QQ Groups, have been set up to build a reciprocal learning cultural bridge among schools in Canada and China.

-Queen Victoria Public School (JK-8) & Bashu Primary School (1-6)
+Queen Victoria Public School (K-8)

-Vincent Massey Secondary School (9-12) & Yucai Seconary School, Jiangjin Campus
+Vincent Massey Secondary School (9-12)

 Canada-China SSHRC Partnership Grant Project: